HiveTyrant/BlazorRepositoryDemo/README.md

 It will look the same, but when you search, unlike the other repositories, the DapperRepository will create a custom SQL statement based on the parameters in the `QueryFilter`

-The solution up to this point can be found in the *BlazorRepositoryDemo-BeforeIndexedDB* folder.
+The finished code for this leg of the demo can be found in the *3-Added Dapper Repository* folder

 ### Add a Client-Side Repository based on IndexedDB